-Online vs In-Person Guard Card Continued Training in California: Which Is Better?
+Online vs In-Person California Guard Card Training: Which Is Best?

-Online vs In-Person Guard Card Continued Training in California: Which Is Better?
+Online vs In-Person California Guard Card Training: Which Is Best?

-If you’re searching for how to get your California security guard card, one of the first decisions you’ll face is this: should you take your guard card training online or in person?
-Both options lead to the exact same BSIS-issued guard card, but the experience, flexibility, and cost can be very different.
+If you’re searching for how to complete your California security guard card continued training requirements, one of the first decisions you’ll face is this: should you take your guard card continued training online or in person?
+Both options lead to the exact same BSIS approval, but the experience, flexibility, and cost can be very different.

-This guide breaks down everything a first-time applicant needs to know so you can choose the format that fits your life and get licensed as fast as possible.
+This guide breaks down everything a California security guard needs to know so you can choose the format that fits your life and get compliant as fast as possible.

 What Is a California Guard Card and Why Does Training Format Matter?

-To qualify for a guard card, BSIS requires you to complete a BSIS-approved training course that covers specific topics including the Powers to Arrest (PTA), terrorism awareness, emergency response, and workplace violence prevention.
-The format in which you complete that training ,online or in person ,does not affect whether your guard card is valid.
-What matters is that the course is taught by a BSIS-approved provider.
+To qualify for a guard card, BSIS requires you to complete a 8-Hour BSIS-approved training course covering specific topics, including Powers to Arrest (PTA), which can be completed online, and Appropriate Use of Force (AUOF), which must be completed in person, along with 32 hours of continuing education within the first 6 months that can be completed 100% online.
+The format in which you complete your continued training—online or in person—does not affect whether your guard card is valid.
+What matters is that the courses are completed through a BSIS-approved training provider.

-That said, the format matters a great deal for how quickly and conveniently you can complete your training ,which is why most new applicants research both options before enrolling.
+That said, the format does play a significant role in how quickly and conveniently you can complete your training, which is why most new applicants take the time to compare both options before enrolling.

 Have Any Questions?